dapr/docs/daprdocs/content/en/operations/configuration/install-certificates.md

         - "./certificates:/certificates" # (STEP 1) Mount the certificates folder to the sidecar container
     environment:
       - "SSL_CERT_DIR=/certificates" # (STEP 2) Set the environment variable to the path of the certificates folder
-    # Uncomment this for Windows containers
+    # Uncomment the line below for Windows containers
     # user: ContainerAdministrator
 ```